Integrative-Transcriptomics/Mayday/README.md

 Choose the **Create new Project from existing source** option, and select the file **pom.xml** within the *Mayday* folder.
+When running Mayday from the IDE, please set the *classpath from module* option in the run configurations, because the additional dependencies or a module would not be loaded.

 ### Eclipse